t18d/HuangSupplement/docs/bibliography.md

 - Dixon, R. M. W., _Basic Linguistic Theory_, 3 vols (Oxford, 2010–2).
 - Greg, W. W., 'The Rationale of Copy-Text', in _Collected Papers_ (Oxford, 1966), 374–91.
-  - But see D. Foxon, 'Greg's "Rationale" and the Editing of Pope', _The Library_, 33/2 (1978), 119–24, more useful
+  - but see David Foxon, 'Greg's "Rationale" and the Editing of Pope', _The Library_, 33/2 (1978), 119–24, more useful than Bowers's 72-page
-    than Bowers's 72-page disquisition from the same year.
+    disquisition from the same year.
 - Huang, Chu-Ren, and Dingxu Shi (eds), _A Reference Grammar of Chinese_ (Cambridge, 2016).
-- Huddleston, Rodney, and Geoffrey K. Pullum (eds), _The Cambridge Grammar of the English Language_ (Cambridge, 2002).
+  - an unsuccessful adaptation of Rodney Huddleston and Geoffrey K. Pullum (eds), _The Cambridge Grammar of the English Language_ (Cambridge, 2002).
 - Kretschmer, Paul, _Sprachregeln für die Bildung und Betonung zoologischer und botanischer Namen_ (Berlin, 1899).
 - Kühner, Raphael, and Friedrich Blass, _Ausfürliche Grammatik der Griechischen